Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-marketplace/smart-contract.rst

     concordium-client  contract invoke <TOKEN-CONTRACT-INDEX> --entrypoint view --schema <YOUR-SCHEMA-FILE> --grpc-port 10001

-As you can see, the first account has no balance anymore with the given token ID but the latter one has.
+As you can see, the first account has no balance anymore with the given token ID but the second one has.

 .. image:: images/token-contract-view.png
     :width: 75%